• Skip to primary navigation

 • Storage

-Ingredients for pumpkin pecan pancakes on a marble table.
+Ingredients for gluten free pumpkin pancakes on a marble counter.

-• Gluten Free 1-to-1 Flour Blend - I use Bob's Red Mill brand for most of my recipes.
+• Gluten-Free Flour Blend - I use Bob's Red Mill 1-to-1 gluten free flour for all of my pancake recipes.
 You can use the brand of your choice, but results may vary.
-Ensure whatever flour you use has xanthan gum or another similar binder.
+Ensure whatever flour blend you use has xanthan gum or another similar binder.
+I do NOT recommend using a singular flour like almond flour in this recipe.

 • Pumpkin Pie Spice - If you don't have this on hand, you can just use cinnamon instead.
 It won't have the full pumpkin spice flavor but it will be delicious.

 • Oil - I use extra light olive oil in most of my cooking and baking.
-You can use the oil of your choice or replace with melted butter or melted coconut oil.
+You can use your favorite cooking oil, like vegetable oil, melted coconut oil or even melted butter.

-• Pumpkin Puree - Make sure you're using pumpkin puree and not pumpkin pie filling, which has other ingredients added.
+• Pumpkin Puree - Make sure you use pumpkin puree and not pumpkin pie filling, which has other ingredients added.
 This recipe will also work with mashed sweet potato in the same measure.

 Flour and spices being whisked in a large white bowl.